craigtaub/craigtaub.dev/src/markdown-pages/under-the-hood-of-graphql.md

 Line 32 we then check if the return types field exists on the Schemas `rootTypes` object.
 If so we execute it with the parents resolver data and then write that to the field on the response (line 36).
 For "Scenario 1" the `returnType` is a `String`, as a scalar this does not have `_fields` so this would not trigger.
 For "Scenario 2" the `returnType` is a `Person` which has `_fields`, one of which is `name` but right now the `field` is `test` so would not trigger under recursed below.

 Line 40 and 41 we check if this selection has got selection-sets itself and if so execute those.
 We hand the selection-set, the current response data for this field, and the current field name.
 So we are recursively calling `executeFields` with the deeper selection sets and build up a single response to return.
+"Scenario 2" will call the root query resolver first, then call `executeFields` again with the inner `name` field, where the fields resolver will be found and called with the existing resolver data.

 Lastly we return the built response data on line 48, see `userResp`.